wp-plugins/snapshot-backup/readme.txt

 == Frequently Asked Questions ==

+= When I change automation setting, the site seems to be unresponsive (though the browser appears to be doing stuff). =

+I know, the plugin is eager to create the first automated backup right there and then.
+It just means WordPress is busy executing the script.
+It's the same phenomenon that happens when you create a manual Snapshot.
+Give it a minute and the site will come back to life.

+= When I hit "Create Snapshot Backup" my screen goes blank, but the Wordpress sidebar and header are still here.
+Is that normal? =

+This happens on older Firefox browsers, since Firefox 5 I haven't seen this problem anymore.
+While the script is active, your browser should appear to be "loading" and you will receive messages  like "All done - thank you" in a yellow box.
+Internet Explorer appears to be "busy" loading a page - they all behave slightly differently.
+Leave the script running and the site will come back to life.

 = What's required server side for this plugin to run? =

 Since I'm using shell commands to create the archive file, this Plugin only works on Linux servers - NOT on Windows servers.